 What is a starving artist?

-A starving artist is an artist who sacrifices material well-being in order to focus on their artwork.
-They typically live on minimum expenses, either for a lack of business or because all their disposable income goes toward art projects.
+A starving artist is an artist who sacrifices material well-being to focus on their artwork.
+They typically live on minimum expenses for lack of business or because all their disposable income goes toward art projects.
 (Source: Wikipedia)

 I agree that artists do sacrifice for their artwork, but I do not think it is a bad thing to live within our means.

 To “live within your means” means that what you spend each month is less than or at least equal to the amount of money you bring in each month.
 For many people, it’s a lot easier said than done.
 Credit cards, loans, savings, and even emergency funds allow you to buy more things than your income would allow.
 (Source: The Balance)